-- 103.1 These requirements cover ventilating fans intended for permanent installation in recreational vehicles in accordance with Article 551 of the National Electrical Code, ANSI/NFPA 70-1999. - 103.2 A recreational vehicle fan rated 120 volts shall comply with the applicable requirements of Part 1 of this Standard.
-Requirements in Sections 104 107 for fans rated 24 volts or less supplement and amend the applicable requirements in Part 1.
+- 103.1 These requirements cover ventilating fans intended for permanent installation in recreational vehicles in accordance with Article 551 of the National Electrical Code, ANSI/NFPA 70-1999. - 103.1.1 These requirements cover portable ventilating fans and portable ventilating fan/light combinations for use in recreational vehicles.

+- 103.2 A recreational vehicle fan rated 120 volts shall comply with the applicable requirements of Part 1 of this Standard.
+Requirements in Sections 104 107 for fans rated 24 volts or less supplement and amend the applicable requirements in Part 1. - 103.3 Portable ventilating fan/light combinations shall comply with the applicable requirements of this standard and also with the applicable requirements in the Standard for Low-Voltage Lighting Fixtures for Use in Recreational Vehicles, UL 234.